- Cannabidiol (CBD) is a cannabinoid sourced from hemp plants. The cannabinoid comes from resins found in the plant’s flowers, leaves, and stems.

 After initial extraction, the raw hemp extract goes through a series of filtration and distillation processes to make it more palatable.
 The filtration and distillation processes also remove unwanted active ingredients and chemical compounds, including remaining solids, waxes, and chlorophyll.

 After the extract is filtered and distilled, the remaining extract is what brands use as CBD oil.
-Most brands mix the oil with carrier oils, such as coconut oil, hempseed oil, or emu oil.
+Most brands mix the oil with carrier oils, such as coconut oil, hempseed oil, avocado oil, or emu oil.

 Hemp, CBD, and Marijuana